Rigid nongeometric orientifolds and the swampland: Ingredients for the orbifold and its orientifolds

 \section{Ingredients for the ${\mathbb T}^6/({\mathbb Z}_3 \times {\mathbb Z}_3)$ orbifold and its orientifolds}

 In this section we present the relevant pieces of information on the explicit construction of the ${\mathbb T}^6/({\mathbb Z}_3\times {\mathbb Z}_3)$ orbifold \cite{DeWolfe:2005uu}.
-Our aim is to first present the computations about (non-geometric) flux components and moduli surviving under the orbifold action regarding the ${\cal N}=2$ non-geometric construction, and subsequently we will provide those explicit details for the type IIA and type IIB orientifolds as well.
+Our aim is to first present the computations about (nongeometric) flux components and moduli surviving under the orbifold action regarding the ${\cal N}=2$ nongeometric construction, and subsequently we will provide those explicit details for the type IIA and type IIB orientifolds as well.